etynso/etynso.github.io/content/posts/unsolved-1/index.md

 In the previous CTF challenges (LoveLinhaLot and Republic of Geese), the trick worked because the challenge structure let you exploit discrete logs.
 But here, computing discrete log mod \\(N\\\) is impossible.

-The key observation — and the reason we can still use the trick anyway — is that **we don’t need exact equality in the group**.
+The key observation and the reason we can still use the trick anyway, is that **we don’t need exact equality in the group**.
 The RSA verification only checks the **first 8 bytes** of the decoded value.
 So instead of solving: